-I always wanted a Red Car, but after I crashed a red one I read some statistics of the insurance industry where they said the Red cars are ones that get hit the most and in some places even the insurance premium for them is higher than other cars.
-These two data points were enough to deter me from buying a red car, so I was very happy when I got the Red Vista D90 for 3 days to test drive.
+I always wanted a Red Car.
+But after I crashed a red one I read some statistics of the insurance industry.
+Where they said the Red cars are ones that get hit the most.
+And in some places, even the insurance premium for them is higher than other cars.
+These two data points were enough to deter me from buying a red car.
+So I was very happy when I got the Red Tata Vista D90 for 3 days to test drive.
 A wish fulfilled may be for a limited period only.

 Incidentally, it was the first Tata car I ever drove.
 Which is strange because living in India it is not very easy to miss out on Tata products that dominate almost all the fields that they exist in.
 This was also the first Diesel car that I consciously drove.
-In fact when I was talking to the Tata Motors representative, he kept saying ‘M’am this is a Diesel Vehicle’ and I kept noting in my mind that I must figure out if that makes a difference to the driving pleasure.
-It was the first new car I drove in few years now, so it was fun driving it around the city though I drove it only to the extent I needed to, could not bring myself to burn the fuel just for the heck of it.
+In fact, when I was talking to the Tata Motors representative, he kept saying ‘M’am this is a Diesel Vehicle’.
+I kept noting in my mind that I must figure out if that makes a difference to the driving pleasure.
+It was the first new car I drove in a few years now.
+So it was fun driving it around the city.
+Though I drove it only to the extent I needed to.
+Could not bring me to burn the fuel just for the heck of it.

 As an average, not crazy about cars driver, here are some of the features that stood out for me in Tata Vista D90:

-The automatic rear wiper operation when you move to reverse gear and if front wipers are on, is another small improvement that can be very helpful during monsoons.
+The automatic rear wiper operation when you move to reverse gear and if front wipers are on is another small improvement that can be very helpful during monsoons.

-There are other design elements that you can see on the external body like triple barrel headlamps, lot of chrome in the front grill, double colored roof etc for those who like the exterior appeal as much as the interior one.
+There are other design elements that you can see on the external body like triple barrel headlamps, a lot of chrome in the front grill, double colored roof etc for those who like the exterior appeal as much as the interior one.

-Thank you Tata Motors for giving me this opportunity to drive the yet to be launched vehicle, a first for me.
+Thank you, Tata Motors for giving me this opportunity to drive the yet to be launched vehicle, a first for me.
 Wish you all the best for the launch and the run of Tata Vista D90.